-31 March 19 Actual £m 31 March 20 Estimate £m 31 March 21 Estimate £m 31 March 22 Estimate £m 31 March 23 Estimate £m Capital Financing Requirement 170.88 172.08 172.20 178.25 178.50 Less: Other Debt Liabilities (16.31) (15.57) (14.77) (13.90) (12.97) Loans Capital Financing Requirement 154.57 156.52 157.44 164.35 165.53 Less: External Borrowing (96.87) (96.87) (103.09) (105.39) (105.39) Internal Borrowing 57.70 59.65 54.35 58.96 60.14 Less: Usable Reserves (76.70) (70.54) (48.13) (38.37) (36.69) Less: Working Capital (2.00) - - - - Investments 21.00 10.00 10.00 10.00 10.00 New Borrowing - cumulative 0.00 0.00 16.22 30.59 33.45
+31 March 20 Actual £m 31 March 21 Estimate £m 31 March 22 Estimate £m 31 March 23 Estimate £m 31 March 24 Estimate £m Capital Financing Requirement 171.78 174.08 178.51 175.81 173.05 Less: Other Debt Liabilities (17.37) (17.79) (16.83) (15.80) (14.69) Loans Capital Financing Requirement 154.41 156.29 161.68 160.01 158.36 Less: External Borrowing (96.87) (96.87) (96.87) (123.56) (126.95) Borrowing Requirement 57.54 59.42 64.81 36.45 31.40 Less: Internal Borrowing - Usable Reserves (83.49) (79.07) (48.12) (43.06) (41.71) Minimum Investments 25.10 10.00 10.00 10.00 10.00 Shortfall/(Surplus) borrowing requirement (.85) (9.65) 26.69 3.39 (.31)

-The accounting practice followed by the Council requires financial instruments in the accounts (debt and investments) to be measured in a method compliant with International Financial Reporting Standards (IFRS) so these figures will differ from other figures in the TMS which are based on the actual amounts borrowed and invested
+The accounting practice followed by the Council requires financial instruments in the accounts (debt and investments) to be measured in a method compliant with International Financial Reporting Standards (IFRS) so these figures will differ from other figures in the TMS which are based on the actual amounts borrowed and invested Any surplus borrowing requirement will be invested in line with the investment strategy

 Where a Council finances capital expenditure by borrowing it must put aside revenue resources to repay that debt in later years, known as 'Minimum Revenue Provision' or MRP.
 The Local Authority (Capital Finance and Accounting) (Amendment) (Wales) Regulations 2008 requires the Council to produce and approve an Annual Minimum Revenue Provision (MRP) Statement before the start of the financial year that details the methodology for the charge as detailed in the Council's Capital Strategy.
 The underlying need to borrow for capital purposes is measured by the Capital Financing Requirement (CFR), while usable reserves and working capital are the underlying resources available for investment.
 The Council's current strategy is to maintain borrowing and investments below their underlying levels, sometimes known as internal borrowing.
 This strategy is prudent as investment returns are low and counterparty risk is relatively high.
-The Council is forecasting an increased CFR due to the level of prudential borrowing in the capital programme and the impact of the new MRP policy approved by Council in September 2018.
-Changes in the accounting treatment for leases under International Financial Reporting Standard (IFRS) 16 - will also have an impact and, once this impact is known, an updated TMS will be presented to Council for approval.
-As the implementation of the new Standard is for 2020-21, further work is needed before the changes are applied.
-This requires the Council to 'bring on' to the balance sheet a 'Right of Use Asset' and an equivalent liability, for any assets it leases or is presumed to lease though service contract arrangements
+The Council is forecasting an increased CFR due to the level of prudential borrowing in the capital programme.
+A change to the accounting for leases under International Financial Reporting Standard (IFRS) 16 was anticipated to be effective from 1 April 2021 which would have required the Council to 'bring on' to the balance sheet 'Right of Use' assets and an associated lease liability, for any assets it leases or is presumed to lease through service contract arrangements.
+The impact of this would be to increase the CFR and therefore MRP.
+The implementation of the new standard has, however, now been delayed to 1 April 2022.

 Liability benchmark: To compare the Council's actual borrowing against an alternative strategy, a liability benchmark has been calculated showing the lowest risk level of borrowing.
 This forecasts the minimum amount of debt the Council could hold if its internal resources are used in lieu of external borrowing.
-This assumes the same forecasts as table 2 above, but that cash and investment balances are kept to a minimum level of £10 million at each year-end to maintain sufficient liquidity but minimise credit risk.
-CIPFA's Prudential Code for Capital Finance in Local Authorities recommends that the Council's total debt should be lower than its highest forecast CFR over the next three years.
-Table 3 below shows that the Council complied with this in 2018-19 and expects to comply with this recommendation during 2019-20, 2020-21 and the following two years.
+This assumes the same forecasts as Table 2 above, but that cash and investment balances are kept at a minimum level of £10 million at each year-end to maintain sufficient liquidity but minimise credit risk.
+CIPFA's Prudential Code for Capital Finance in Local Authorities recommends that the Council's total debt should be lower than its highest forecast the liability benchmark will be marginally lower than actual borrowing as at 31 March 2021 as a result of higher levels of reserves.
+For the following two years, as reserves are reduced, our borrowing would likely be lower than the benchmark.
 More detail is provided in the Capital Strategy.